-As of December 31, 2014, we had 6,656 total employees, of which approximately 57% were primarily focused on our Real Estate Services segment and approximately 43% were primarily focused on our Financial Services segment.
+As of December 31, 2015, we had 7,841 total employees, of which approximately 51% were primarily focused on our Financial Services segment and approximately 49% on our Real Estate Services segment.

-As of the same date, we had 2,863 brokers, salespeople, other professionals, and other front-office personnel, of whom 1,619 worked in our Financial Services segment and 1,244 in our Real Estate Services segment.
-Approximately 60% of our brokers, salespeople, other professionals, and other front-office personnel were based in the Americas, and approximately 30% were based in Europe, the Middle East and Africa with the remaining approximately 10% based in the Asia-Pacific region.
+As of the same date, we had 3,855 brokers, salespeople, managers and other front-office personnel, of which 2,454 worked in our Financial Services segment and 1,401 in our Real Estate Services segment.
+Approximately 56% of our brokers, salespeople, managers and other front-office personnel were based in the Americas, and approximately 32% were based in Europe, the Middle East and Africa with the remaining approximately 12% based in the Asia-Pacific region.